 Now, I am back from my weeklong holidays to Budapest, Hungary.
 And I must say it was so relaxing and fun.
 The city is just so beautiful, with so many historical samples preserved to gaze upon.
 The night time just makes this city even more astounding.
 I just LOVED it.
 Even though it was freezing cold there, about -10 to -5°C, but it was all bright and sunny.
 The warmth of sunshine made us really happy.
 I have told you so many times that living in cold and dark country like Finland has made me just adore the sunlight much more. 🙂 Clearly, you can see that I am so thrilled and have so much to talk about.
 I will sure share some pictures with you all once they are out of the camera! 🙂

 Time to talk about comfort food I am sharing today.
 After holidays I always crave for some Mom made food.
 I don’t know why I still crave for my Mom’s food when I have been cooking for myself for over 10 years.
 I guess it’s Mom-effect (mom’s love in making food), which is always there.
 But sometimes when you are really hungry, it just pops out without any warning and you start craving for a particular thing.
 Right?

-These Jeera Aloo Quesadillas are my adopted version of my Mom’s Jeera aloo and paratha.
-The one thing I have always loved about tortilla is that I never miss my chapati or paratha.
+These Jeera Aloo Quesadillas are my adopted version of my Mom’s Jeera Aloo and paratha.
+The one thing I have always loved about tortilla is that I never miss my chapati or Avocado Parath.
 So this is my lazy solution to satisfy those hunger pangs.